Get your free and exclusive +30-page Authentication Analytics Whitepaper

 9.1 WebAuthn is only for browsers, CTAP is for native apps#

 Both web and native apps use the WebAuthn abstraction.
 On Android, the Credential Manager API accepts WebAuthn-formatted payloads.
 On iOS, ASAuthorizationController does the same.
-The OS handles CTAP internally when a hardware key is involved.
-The developer writes zero CTAP code in either case.
+When a roaming hardware key is involved, CTAP is handled by the platform - the OS on Windows/macOS, the browser or libfido2 on Linux.
+The app developer writes zero CTAP code in either case.

 9.2 FIDO2 and WebAuthn are the same thing#